eabglobal/juniper/README.md

 [Chalice](https://github.com/aws/chalice) is a microframework built by an AWS team with two goals in mind: to have a very small footprint, and to streamline the development of serverless APIs.
 For several use cases, the offerings and features of Chalice are sufficient.
-However, as a serverless project evolves, it's requirements and expectations evolve with the project and Chalice starts falling short.
+However, as a serverless project evolves, its requirements and expectations evolve with the project and Chalice starts falling short.

 * Inability to create a single .zip artifact per function
 * Packaging of multiple lambda functions accomplished by creating a single .zip artifact
 * Very strict project structure, to fit packaging requirements (files **must** go here or there)
-* Complicated to include lambdas of other runtimes (python along nodejs)
+* It's rather complicated to include lambdas of other runtimes (e.g. python and nodejs)
 * Issue with third party dependencies that sometimes require the developer to include the third party library in the source code (`vendor` folder).

 >>>